 - liver detoxification and elimination

 - production of glutathione – the body’s most important antioxidant and detoxifying molecule.

 In my work I have found significant correlation between these genetic polymorphisms and the case histories of my clients.
-It has led me to recommend nutrigenetic testing to most women with early onset disease or those who are not responding well to treatment.
+It has led me to recommend nutrigenetic testing to most women with early onset disease, those whose cancer diagnosis came ‘out of the blue’ and those who are not responding well to treatment.

 The nutrigenetics service I provide involves taking a DNA sample with a simple cheek swab.
 You send the sample to my chosen lab – Lifecode Gx – and they will send me a suite of genetic panels that tell me what I need to know about: